cyclr/docs/pages/v2/05-application-connectors/jira.md

 To authenticate your connector, you need to get the authentication details.

-Go to the [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) page and follow the instructions under the **Create an API token** heading to create an API token for your Jira account.
-This will be used in place of your Jira account password when you setup your Jira account in Cyclr.
+To create an API token for your Jira account, go to the [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) page of the Atlassian documentation and follow the instructions under the **Create an API token** heading.
+Use the API token in place of your Jira account password when you setup your Jira account in Cyclr.

 </section>